Higher Education Research Centre

 We are looking forward to your participation!

-New HERC Report: Living longer, learning longer – working longer?
+Recent HERC Report: Living longer, learning longer – working longer?
 Implications for new workforce dynamics.

 By Maria Slowey and Tanya Zubrzycki

-With current demographic trends and ageing populations representing a major societal challenge for Ireland, a new report by Higher Education Research Centre, DCU explores the implications of longer working lives from the perspectives of key stakeholders: employers, individuals and public policy (Read more).
+With current demographic trends and ageing populations representing a major societal challenge for Ireland, a recent report by Higher Education Research Centre, DCU explores the implications of longer working lives from the perspectives of key stakeholders: employers, individuals and public policy (Read more).

 Listen to Prof. Daire Keogh, Deputy President of DCU, speaking about the report on RTÉ Drivetime on February 4, 2019: https://player.fm/series/series-2292874/ageing-workforce